TRO

 What's Your Favorite Sport Touring Motorcycle Route From Chicago To Des Moines?

 Twisty, scenic travel options connecting the two are few and far between.
 What roads do you recommend?
 Are there interesting stops along the way?
 Your input is invited.
-Leave a comment!
+Leave a comment and/or write an article!

 Share Link ...